Deep Model Compression based on the Training History: Related Works

 \subsection{Weight Quantization}

-Weight (Parameter) quantization method is found in the literature used extensively for deep model compression.
+The weight (Parameter) quantization method is found in the literature used extensively for deep model compression \cite{}.
 Han \etal \cite{han2015deep} compressed the deep CNNs by integrating connection pruning, quantization, and Huffman coding.
 Similarly, Tung \etal \cite{tung2018clip} combined pruning and weight quantization for deep model compression.
 Floating-point quantization is performed in \cite{miao2017towards} for creating efficient deep neural networks.
 Binarization \cite{rastegari2016xnor} is another popular quantization technique used for model compression in which each floating-point value is mapped to a binary value.
 Bayesian approximation methods \cite{louizos2017bayesian} are used for deep model quantization.
-The weight quantization based methods aim to speed up the execution process by reducing the complexity of number representation and arithmetic \& logical operations.
+The weight quantization-based methods aim to speed up the execution process by reducing the complexity of number representation and arithmetic \& logical operations.
 However, these methods require the support of special hardware to capture the benefit of network compression.
+Recently, two-way model compression schemes are proposed in \cite{ruan2020edp,ma2021non} in which both filter decomposition and pruning are performed.